DataDog/hiring-engineers/answers.md

     dog timeboard pull 810959 testtimeboard

+ Important to note that the GUI also provides a "point and click" means to view the json for any graph in a Timeboard.
+The net result is multiple means to explore and analyze the json of a Timeboard for the json uninitiated.

 ![](gui_showing_json.jpg)  &nbsp;&nbsp;&nbsp;&nbsp;

-After i deciphered the json i used curl, vi a shell script to post the API to Datadog SAAS to create a new Timeboard.
+After I deciphered the json i used curl, vi a shell script to post the json for a new Timeboard.